noah-tz/ElevatorChallenge/README.md

 - `Timer` class: Represents a timer with the ability to check the remaining time.
 - `roundToNearestHalf`: Rounds a decimal time value to the nearest half-second.
 - `getSecondsForSingleOrder`: Calculates the time it takes for an elevator to travel directly between two specified floors.
-- `sleep`: Implements a sleep function for introducing delays in the simulation.
+- `sleep`: Implements a sleep function for introducing delays in the project.